manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/_templates/.gitlab/merge_request_templates/Localisation.md

 >>>

 >>> [!tip] :pen_fountain: Discretionary
-I attest that during the course of this development, the following interactions have taken place:
+I attest that during this development, the following interactions have taken place:

 - [ ] We have covered all the edge cases we could come up with;
 - [ ] We have found [opportunities][12] for future development and have created work items to take action on later.